 Or if you have a book idea:

 - Of course you need to be real expert on your field.
-In addition to knowing your stuff, you have to know also what kinds of books are there on your subject.
+In addition to knowing your stuff, you have to know also what kinds of books there already are on your subject.
 What is the aim of your book?
 Why is it important?
 Why is it economically sound for the publisher?
 Who would buy it?

 - Create a detailed table of contents.
 Write example chapters.
 Do not hurry, edit your text, and write some more.
 Only then approach the publisher.

 - Again, do not send your book idea to a general address, but find out who would be the right person.
-For example call the telephone exhange of the publishing house and ask who works with books on this-and-that field.
+For example call the telephone exchange of the publishing house and ask who works with books on this-and-that field.

 - Oh, and before that consider carefully which publishers to approach.
 Which ones have books in somewhat same field as your idea lies?
 For example go to library and find books near your subject.
 Who published them?

 - It is not probable that the first publisher says yes.
 Do not get disheartened.
 If you get feedback, improve the points you are pointed out.
 Try another, and another publisher.
 To become an author requires tenacity.

 Or if you want to write, getting paid is not important: